 Inflaming a situation by reacting and replying to a bad review will only make you both look stupid.

-Accept that you will get criticism and the occasional mild insult as part of your job as a writer and author, and then, when it happens, do your best to ignore it completely.
+Accept that you will get criticism and the occasional mild insult.
+It’s part of your job as a writer and author.
+Then, when it happens, do your best to ignore it completely.